Wilmington Probate and Estate Administration Attorney

 - What kind of liability is the personal representative subject to for wrongful acts?

-- What items and values should be placed in the preliminary inventory?
+- What items and values should be placed on items in the inventory?

 - What property belongs to the estate and what property can be added to the estate, if needed, to pay claims?